The rank of variants of nilpotent pseudovarieties: Abstract

 \section{Abstract}

-We investigate the rank of classes defined by several of the variants of nilpotent semigroups in the sense of Mal'cev.
-For several of them, we even give finite basis of pseudoidentities.
+We investigate the rank of pseudovarieties defined by several of the variants of nilpotency conditions for semigroups in the sense of Mal'cev.
+For several of them, we provide finite bases of pseudoidentities.
+We also show that the Neumann--Taylor variant does not have finite rank.